debopamgupta/Basic_stuff/README.md

 # LinearSearch
 It is a simple program that initialises an integer array,and searches for an element entered from the user.
 Standalone app with main method.
+# Automorphicnumber
+Checks if a number is an automorphic number or not.
+If a square of a number contains the digits of the original number as its last digits, then it is an automorphic number.